chaosraine/codge/src/site/notes/60-69 〰️ Dialann/67 Website/My life in threads.md

 Everyone has to [[40-49 🔅 Sláinte/49 Epic Minimalism/The meaning of life\|make their own meaning]].

-## Yeah fine but what do you actually DO with it?
+## Yeah fine but what can you actually DO with it?

 There's a lot you can do with it.
 - Keep track of time spent in each thread to see what you need more of in your life (for me it's usually ➿súdgradh - games)